justcoding121/titanium-web-proxy/README.md

 Features
 ========

-* Supports HTTPS and all features of HTTP 1.1
+* Supports Http(s) and all features of HTTP 1.1
 * Supports relaying of WebSockets
 * Supports script injection
-* Async using HTTPWebRequest class for better performance
+* Async using HttpWebRequest class for better performance

 Usage
 =====